niclabs/two/README.md

 # two: HTTP/2 for constrained devices

 Experimental HTTP/2 server and library, aimed at use in [constrained devices](https://tools.ietf.org/html/rfc7228).
-The implementation uses a single thread for handling clients, and each client requires around 1.5K of static RAM, in the base configuration
+The implementation uses a single thread for handling clients, and each client requires around 1.5K of static RAM, in the base configuration (without [HPACK dynamic table](https://httpwg.org/specs/rfc7541.html#dynamic.table)).
-(without [HPACK dynamic table](https://httpwg.org/specs/rfc7541.html#dynamic.table)).
 This can be further reduced by manipulating various buffer sizes through constant definitions.

 ## Features

 * HTTP/2 spec conformant.
 It passes most [h2spec tests](https://github.com/summerwind/h2spec) within the limitations below.
 * 1.5K of RAM needed per client, including input and output buffers (it can be reduced).
-* Fully configurable using C language define directives.
+* Fully [configurable](#configuration-macros) using C language macros.
 * Supports [HPACK compression](https://httpwg.org/specs/rfc7541.html).
 * Compatible with the [Contiki NG](http://contiki-ng.org/) operating system.